notsnip/workstation-config/readme.md

 After the installation completes, you will need to manually:

-- Install GNOME extensions and apply shell theme.
+- Install GNOME extensions.
-- Configure display scaling and mouse sensitivity to your liking.
+- Apply the shell theme.
-- Set up the GRUB boot order if needed.
+- Tweak settings like display scaling and mouse sensitivity to your liking.

 ## Using this script for yourself